Conductor-like polarizable continuum model#

 Max. difference analytical vs. numerical: 5.518e-07

-Extending C-PCM–-HF to Kohn–Sham DFT is straightforward, requiring only the inclusion of the exchange–correlation functional.
+Extending C-PCM from a HF framework to Kohn–Sham DFT is straightforward, requiring only the inclusion of the exchange–correlation functional.